Nagaland: Hornbill Festival paves the way to sustainability

 Guwahati: The recently concluded 25th edition of Hornbill Festival in Nagaland made a significant step towards sustainability this year by going zero-waste and single-use plastic-free.

-Known for showcasing Nagaland’s rich culture, music and traditions, the festival sets a powerful example in eco-friendly event management.
+Known for showcasing Nagaland’s rich culture, music and traditions, the Hornbill Festival sets a powerful example in eco-friendly event management.
 With daily footfall exceeding two lakh visitors, this initiative marked a significant milestone in promoting environmental conservation and sustainable practices.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!